Patrick Troughton: Personal life

 Troughton married his first wife, Margaret Dunlop, at the Union Church at Mill Hill on 3 September 1943.

 Troughton started living a double life when, just after the birth of his third child in 1955, he chose to leave Dunlop and their three children (then aged eight, five, and a few months) to live with girlfriend Ethel Margaret "Bunny" Nuens, with whom he also went on to have three children.
-Troughton maintained the deception of having stayed with his original family that was so successful that his own mother died unaware of the separation in 1979, 24 years after Troughton had left Dunlop.
-Due to the disastrous drama Troughton caused during his divorce from Dunlop, his first daughter, Joanna, vowed never to speak to her father again.
+Troughton maintained a deception of having stayed with his original family that was so successful that his own mother died unaware of the separation in 1979, 24 years after Troughton had left Dunlop.
+Because of the disastrous drama Troughton caused during his divorce from Dunlop, his first daughter, Joanna, vowed never to speak to her father again.
 Their differences remained unresolved at the time of his death in 1987.
 While Troughton never married Nuens, in 1976 he did marry Shelagh Holdup and acquired two stepchildren.